 -

-Create an SQL query.
+Create an SQL query

 -

-On the SQL Editor tab, click the
+On the SQL Editor page, click the

 -

-BEGIN; CREATE TABLE nation ( n_nationkey bigint NOT NULL, n_name text NOT NULL, n_regionkey bigint NOT NULL, n_comment text NOT NULL, PRIMARY KEY (n_nationkey) ); CALL SET_TABLE_PROPERTY('nation', 'bitmap_columns', 'n_nationkey,n_name,n_regionkey'); CALL SET_TABLE_PROPERTY('nation', 'dictionary_encoding_columns', 'n_name,n_comment'); CALL SET_TABLE_PROPERTY('nation', 'time_to_live_in_seconds', '31536000'); COMMIT; INSERT INTO nation VALUES (11,'zRAQ', 4,'nic deposits boost atop the quickly final requests? quickly regula'), (22,'RUSSIA', 3 ,'requests against the platelets use never according to the quickly regular pint'), (2,'BRAZIL', 1 ,'y alongside of the pending deposits. carefully special packages are about the ironic forges. slyly special '), (5,'ETHIOPIA', 0 ,'ven packages wake quickly. regu'), (9,'INDONESIA', 2 ,'slyly express asymptotes. regular deposits haggle slyly. carefully ironic hockey players sleep blithely. carefull'), (14,'KENYA', 0 ,'pending excuses haggle furiously deposits. pending, express pinto beans wake fluffily past t'), (3,'CANADA', 1 ,'eas hang ironic, silent packages. slyly regular packages are furiously over the tithes. fluffily bold'), (4,'EGYPT', 4 ,'y above the carefully unusual theodolites. final dugouts are quickly across the furiously regular d'), (7,'GERMANY', 3 ,'l platelets. regular accounts x-ray: unusual, regular acco'), (20 ,'SAUDI ARABIA', 4 ,'ts. silent requests haggle. closely express packages sleep across the blithely'); SELECT * FROM nation;NoteThe table names and field names in SQL statements are not case-sensitive.
-If you want to search for a table with an exactly matched name, you need to enclose the name of the table in double quotation marks (") in SQL statements.
+BEGIN; CREATE TABLE nation ( n_nationkey bigint NOT NULL, n_name text NOT NULL, n_regionkey bigint NOT NULL, n_comment text NOT NULL, PRIMARY KEY (n_nationkey) ); CALL SET_TABLE_PROPERTY('nation', 'bitmap_columns', 'n_nationkey,n_name,n_regionkey'); CALL SET_TABLE_PROPERTY('nation', 'dictionary_encoding_columns', 'n_name,n_comment'); CALL SET_TABLE_PROPERTY('nation', 'time_to_live_in_seconds', '31536000'); COMMIT; INSERT INTO nation VALUES (11,'zRAQ', 4,'nic deposits boost atop the quickly final requests? quickly regula'), (22,'RUSSIA', 3 ,'requests against the platelets use never according to the quickly regular pint'), (2,'BRAZIL', 1 ,'y alongside of the pending deposits. carefully special packages are about the ironic forges. slyly special '), (5,'ETHIOPIA', 0 ,'ven packages wake quickly. regu'), (9,'INDONESIA', 2 ,'slyly express asymptotes. regular deposits haggle slyly. carefully ironic hockey players sleep blithely. carefull'), (14,'KENYA', 0 ,'pending excuses haggle furiously deposits. pending, express pinto beans wake fluffily past t'), (3,'CANADA', 1 ,'eas hang ironic, silent packages. slyly regular packages are furiously over the tithes. fluffily bold'), (4,'EGYPT', 4 ,'y above the carefully unusual theodolites. final dugouts are quickly across the furiously regular d'), (7,'GERMANY', 3 ,'l platelets. regular accounts x-ray: unusual, regular acco'), (20 ,'SAUDI ARABIA', 4 ,'ts. silent requests haggle. closely express packages sleep across the blithely'); SELECT * FROM nation;NoteSQL queries are case-insensitive for table names and field names.
+To perform a case-sensitive search for a table, enclose the table name in double quotes (").

 -